 M. The safety and behavior of all children and guests is the responsibility of the member bringing them to the Club grounds.
 When going forward of the line to hang or repair targets you cannot leave children at the line with live arms.
-Children must accompany you to the targets or all firearms must be disables.
+Children must accompany you to the targets or all firearms must be disabled.

 N. Pets shall be on a leash or, if being trained under control of a handler.
 Dogs only shall be allowed to run free only if being trained.
 In all other cases, all pets shall not be allowed to run free.